leebri101/Yu-Gi-Oh-Guide/TESTING.md

   2. Firefox
   3. Edge

-* I also used devtools to experiment the different screen sizes and devices from 320 px up to 4000px in width.
+* I also used devtools to experiment the different screen sizes and devices from 450px up to 4000px in width.
 * I have also asked a small group of people to test the site using Apple & Android products using safari.
-The users reported back with no issues or bugs only styling suggestions which will be implimented in the near future.
+The users reported back with no issues with overall content but with minor styling amendmants or styling suggestions which will be implimented in the near future with further testing.

 ## **Validator Testing**